alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 39 user reviews of WD MY Passport Wireless from Amazon.com.
 The average user rating for this product is 4.7/5, compared to an average user rating of 4.5/5 for other products in the same category on Amazon.com.
-Views about the reliability and size are generally positive.
-The design and price also get good feedback.
+People really like the reliability and size.
+The design and price also get good views.

 usability, price, design, size, reliability